Free Sobriety Calculator. Learn How Long Have I Been Sober? Sober Calculator.

 By entering the date of your last drink into a sobriety calculator, it will show you how long it has been since then in terms of years, months, weeks, days, hours, and seconds.
 This immediate and accurate feedback can give you a tangible way to appreciate the progress that you have made in your recovery.
 It’s a powerful reminder of how much time you’ve devoted to getting healthier and how much further you can go.

 For those just starting on their sobriety journey, a sobriety calculator can also provide a way to set goals and measure progress.
-Entering a target date for a certain amount of time sober can be a great way to stay motivated and on track with your recovery journey.
+Entering a target date for a certain amount of time sober can be an awesome method to keep you motivated and on your recovery path.
 It’s incredible what can happen one day at a time!
 So take a few minutes to calculate your sobriety date- it may be the perfect motivation to keep going strong.

 Sober Calculator Origins